StoicLoofah/my-nanowrimo-novel/prep/plot.md

 		* college acceptances mailed out
 		* Linsday
 		* Wayne is doing college visits
-		* Drew comes back strong
+		* Drew comes back strong and feels good about helping out the champ
 		* Carl
 	9. may (everyone)
 		*